wouterpeere/GHEtool/docs/sources/gui.md

 The GUI is based on pages which consists of categories which consists of options.
 An example for a page is the borehole resistance page.
 Where the fluid data category can be found.
 This category has a double spin box option to set the mass flow rate.
+The order in which the options are created is also the tab order.

 ### Page